nlicalzi/launch_school/rb120_object_oriented_programming/assessment_prep/study_guide.md

     * `Class inheritance`: one type inherits the behaviors of another type
       * Generally used to model "is-a" relationships
       * A cat "is a" mammal
-    * `Interface inheritance`: a class inherits the interface provided by another.
+    * `Interface inheritance`: a class inherits the interface provided by a module.
       * Generally used to model "has-a" relationship.
-      * Dogs "have an" ability to swim
+      * Dogs "have an" ability to swim e.g. `include Swimmable`

   * Class inheritance allows you to override methods in `subclasses` that were defined in the `superclasses`, this is one way of implementing **polymorphism**